Relations with the United Nations

 NATO’s unique capabilities and experience can be a valuable source of support to the UN, whose peacekeepers operate in increasingly challenging and dangerous environments.
 NATO and UN staffs have worked to build practical cooperation in this domain.

 At the 2015 Leaders’ Summit on Peacekeeping, the NATO Secretary General pledged to enhance support to the UN, in particular in the areas of countering improvised explosive devices, training and preparedness, supporting the UN’s efforts to deploy more rapidly and working more closely on capacity building in countries at risk, both with the UN Nations and the EU.
+In 2020, NATO launched a defence capacity building initiative which offers Allied expertise for peacekeeper training support in areas including countering IEDs, medical care, ICT/communications, and performance evaluation.
+The package aims to strengthen the UN’s ability to mount and sustain peacekeeping operations by enhancing operational performance and the safety and security of UN peacekeepers.
 As the UN reforms its approach to peace operations, NATO will continue to look for where its support can make a difference.

 The UN Global Counter-Terrorism Strategy, international conventions and protocols against terrorism, together with relevant UN Security Council Resolutions provide the framework for NATO’s efforts to combat terrorism.
 NATO works closely at staff and committee level with the UN Counter-Terrorism Committee (UN CTC) and its Executive Directorate, as well as with the Counter-Terrorism Implementation Task Force and many of its component organisations.
 The Terrorism Prevention Branch of the UN Organisation for Drugs and Crime is also an important partner for NATO.

-NATO contributes to the work of the UN Security Council Committee established following the adoption of UNSCR 1540 (2004), which addresses the threat to international peace and security posed by the proliferation of nuclear, chemical and biological weapons and their means of delivery.
-In this context, since 2004 the Alliance has been organising a string of international non-proliferation conferences and seminars with the active participation of partner countries and international organisations, latest in Ljubljana, Slovenia on 9 and 10 May 2016.
+NATO contributes to the work of the UN Security Council Committee established following the adoption of United Nations Security Council Resolution (UNSCR) 1540 (2004), which addresses the threat to international peace and security posed by the proliferation of nuclear, chemical and biological weapons and their means of delivery.
+Since 2004, the Alliance has organised the Annual Conference on Weapons of Mass Destruction (WMD), Arms Control, Disarmament and Non-Proliferation with the active participation of partner countries and international organisations.

 NATO has also addressed the implementation of UNSCR 1540 at regional and sub-regional levels, including through its Science for Peace and Security Programme, and will continue to address the need for assistance of partner countries upon request.